SoHo Colored Pencils

-A big benefit of this harder core is that you are able to sharpen it to a pretty fine point.
+A big benefit of this harder core is that you can sharpen it to a pretty fine point.
 This makes it good for highly-technical areas of your work where you need a sharp point and precision.
 This, coupled with the great color output, makes these quite effective in those settings.

 Packaging and Presentation – 4/5

 SoHo Colored Pencils come in a standard tin that we are used to seeing with pencils at this price range.
 The tin is covered in a cardboard outer sleeve which displays all of the pertinent information that you would need to know about the pencils.
 Inside, the pencils are contained with a thin plastic tray.
 Again, this is pretty standard stuff that all by the absolute cheapest of art pencils tend to have these days.

 The pencils themselves come with a deep matte black barrel.
 The color of the core is dipped at the base of the barrel.
 As for stamping, you will find the pencil Brand and type as well as a cool “Austria” stamp towards the base of the pencil.
 There is the color code stamped as well as a massive barcode.
 We aren’t sure why there was a need for a massive barcode to be stamped on each pencil.
 Perhaps so that they could be sold individually?